County Durham and Darlington

 Community health care and emergency services related deaths

-Concerns summary Ambulance control failed to accurately locate a severe incident due to inaccurate GPS and a call handler's lack of local knowledge.
+Concerns summary (AI summary) Ambulance control failed to accurately locate a severe incident due to inaccurate GPS and a call handler's lack of local knowledge.
 Inadequate cross-boundary systems prevented effective call transfer or dispatch of a nearby ambulance, causing critical delays.

 Andrew Peacock